 Gear oil, otherwise called lower unit oil, plays a fundamental role in the process.
 The combination of gears and speed make oil a necessity.
 Oil lubricates the interior of the lower unit housing to prevent it from overheating due to friction and seizing.
 Without oil, your day on the water would be cut short.

-How Often Should You Change Outboard Lower Unit Oil
+How Often Should You Change Lower Unit Oil

 How Much Oil Is In A Lower Unit

 The amount of oil is highly impacted by the horsepower rating of the outboard motor.
 The greater the horsepower, the greater the gear oil capacity and vice versa.
-Generally speaking, outboards require between six and forty-five ounces of oil.
+Generally speaking, outboards require between six and forty-five ounces of marine lower unit oil.
 Consult your engine manual for exact measurements.

 How Do You Change The Oil In A Boat Lower Unit